mohanmca/MohanLearningGround/src/main/md/Banking_Finance_Markets/SBE.md

 1. Within the fields section, fields are encoded in the order specified by schema.
 2. Then repeating groups, again in the order specified in the schema.
 3. Finally variable length fields, in the order specified by the schema.

+## Order of encoding - API
-4. Developer encode and decode in the order specified by the schema.
+1. Developer encode and decode in the order specified by the schema.
 Failing to do so could at best reduce performance, at worst return invalid data during decoding or corrupt data in the buffer during encoding.
-5. API might let encode and decode out of order.
+1. API might let encode and decode out of order.
 But there are plans to improve that and throw errors if detected an invalid sequence
-6. That constraint helps simplifying the flyweight design and make it more hardware friendly.
+1. That constraint helps simplifying the flyweight design and make it more hardware friendly.

 ## Encoder / Decoder
 1. Encoder/Decoder does no allocation or very less(i.e in case of String).